Steve White as Cole Levitt

 Lauren Ashleigh as Lauren Hollis

 _ Lauren Ashleigh, originally from southern Maryland, ventured to New York for school at SUNY New Paltz.
 She graduated in 2010 with a B.A. in Theater Performance.
 After a brief stint in Pennsylvania, Lauren finally settled in New York City and has been actively pursuing a performing career ever since.
-In her year and a half in the Big Apple, Lauren feels honored to have been able to expand her resume to three features, six solid short films, two theatrical performances, work with a comedy improv team, and becoming a proud member of 68 Cent Theater Company.
+In her time in the Big Apple, Lauren feels honored to have been able to expand her resume to three features, six solid short films, two theatrical performances, work with a comedy improv team, and becoming a proud member of 68 Cent Theater Company.
 Lauren is excited to be a part of 'Us & Them', and has been pursuing a film career post-filming.
 Among many theater productions she also recently starred in the horror short produced by The Majors Productions with her 'Us & Them' cast mate, Steve White- 'Bloodlines'.